Soho Theatre: The Verity Bargate Award

-The Verity Bargate Award is Soho Theatre's flagship new writing award with the winning play produced in a full production on their stages.
-For almost 50 years, Soho Theatre has championed new writing and since 1982, the Verity Bargate Award has uncovered the best new and emerging writers.
-It has launched the careers of some of Britain's most established playwrights and screenwriters including Matt Charman (Bridge of Spies), Vicky Jones (Touch at Soho Theatre), Toby Whithouse (Doctor Who) and many, many more.
+The Verity Bargate Award is Soho Theatre's new writing award with the winning play produced in a full production on their stages.
+The award was established in 1981–82 in memory of Verity Bargate, the founder and first artistic director of Soho Theatre.
+It has helped launch the careers of playwrights and screenwriters including Matt Charman (Bridge of Spies), Vicky Jones (Touch at Soho Theatre) and Toby Whithouse (Doctor Who).

 The 2020 award is judged by a panel of industry experts including former Soho writers Phoebe Waller-Bridge, Arinzé Kene and Laura Wade, screenwriter Russell T Davies, actress and playwright Lolita Chakrabarti and Character 7's Stephen Garrett.

-The award was established in 1981–82 in memory of Verity Bargate, the founder and first artistic director of Soho Theatre.